Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 1. Click the **Merge pull request** button to merge the pull request into **master**.
     >**Note:** If you have set up branch protection policies, you will need to check **Use your administrator privileges** to merge the pull request.

+## Confirm the workflows

+In this walkthrough, you merged a pull request to **master** with updates to both the testing and training data.
+GitHub Action workflows stored in the `.github/workflows/` directory will run when triggered.
+Updates to testing data trigger the **SpeechTestDataCI** workflow, while updates to training data trigger the **SpeechTrainDataCICD** workflow.
+Immediately after merging your pull request, click on the **Actions** tab on GitHub to see both of them running.

-## Confirm the testing workflow results
+### Confirm the testing workflow results

-When you merge a pull request that includes testing data updates, the **SpeechTestDataCI** GitHub Actions workflow will run. **SpeechTestDataCI** retests the benchmark model to calculate the new benchmark WER based on the updated test data.
+**SpeechTestDataCI** retests the benchmark model to calculate the new benchmark WER based on the updated test data.
 This ensures that when the WER of any new models is compared with the WER of the benchmark, both models have been tested against the same test data.

-GitHub Action workflows stored in the `.github/workflows/` directory will run when triggered.
 To view the **SpeechTestDataCI** YAML open `.github/workflows/speech-test-data-ci.yml`.

-### View the workflow run
+#### View the workflow run

 To view **SpeechTestDataCI** workflow run for your pull request: